 Install from OCI Marketplace

-The Oracle Backend for Spring Boot and Microservices can be installed from OCI Marketplace.
+The Oracle Backend for Microservices and AI can be installed from OCI Marketplace.

 Note: You only need to choose one of the three deployment options - local, OCI Free Tier or OCI Marketplace.